andriy-baran/action_form/README.md

 This library allows you to build complex forms in Ruby with a simple DSL.
 It provides:

 - A clean, declarative syntax for defining form fields and validations
-- Support for nested forms and many relationships
+- Support for nested forms
 - Automatic form rendering with customizable HTML/CSS
 - Built-in error handling and validation
 - Integration with Rails and other Ruby web frameworks